collinaryart/Uno-Card-Game/README.md

 10. A player wins by playing all their cards.
 Once a player runs out of cards, the game ends immediately and that player is declared the winner.
 However, if the last play is a Draw Two or Draw Four card, the next player must draw the appropriate number of cards before the game ends.

 # Acknowledgements
 Coded as a Monash University assignment.
-Provided by the Monash Faculty of IT team were the scripts of generic ADT definitions and testcases.
+Provided by the Monash Faculty of IT team were the scripts of generic ADT definitions, decorators and testcases.